SzymkowskiDev/job-analyser/README.md

 ⭐ **What new skills will allow me to apply for more job offers?**

-User provides skills they have and the program outputs other skills worth learnign that would incerase his match to more job offers.
+User provides skills they have and the program outputs other skills worth learning that would make him/her better match for more job openings.

 ## 📄 License